disorderedmaterials/dissolve/docs/Developers/ProjectOverview.md

 - `dissolve-serial`: Serial CLI version.
 - `dissolve`: (Optional) Parallel CLI version (requires suitable MPI compiler).
 - `dissolve-gui`: (Optional) Graphical user interface for Dissolve.
-- `dguided`: (Optional) Graphical user interface for Dissolve's tutorial / guide editor.
-Currently built automatically alongside the GUI.

 Note that binaries are named as listed above only on Linux and OSX.
-Windows binaries are built as `Dissolve-Serial`, `Dissolve`, `Dissolve-GUI` and `DGuidEd`.
+Windows binaries are built as `Dissolve-Serial`, `Dissolve`, and `Dissolve-GUI`.

 ### External Dependencies
 - `dissolve-serial`: Bison (required for construction of various parser-lexers).
 - `dissolve`: Suitable MPI library (e.g. OpenMPI 1.10+).
-- `dissolve-gui` and `dguided`: Qt 5 (Qt5Gui, Qt5OpenGL, Qt5Widgets, and Qt5PrintSupport), Freetype2, FTGL.
+- `dissolve-gui`: Qt 5 (Qt5Gui, Qt5OpenGL, Qt5Widgets, and Qt5PrintSupport), Freetype2, FTGL.

 ### AutoTools (Makefile)
 After running `./autogen.sh`, running `./configure` with no additional arguments will build only `dissolve-serial`.
 Options to controls the build otherwise are as follows:
 - `--with-checks`: Enable additional safety checking throughout the code (e.g. bounds checking), controlled by `#ifdef CHECKS` directives.
 Recommended to enable for development, and disable for production runs.
-- `--with-gui`: Enable building of both `dissolve-gui` and `dguided`.
+- `--with-gui`: Enable building of `dissolve-gui`, alongside `dissolve-serial`.
 - `--with-parallel`: Enable building of `dissolve` in parallel with MPI.
-Note that this disables building of the `dissolve-gui`, `dguided`, and `dissolve-serial`.
-The specific MPI compiler to use may be specified as an optional argument (e.g. `--with-parallel=icc`), otherwise `mpic++` is assumed.
+Note that this disables building of the `dissolve-gui` and `dissolve-serial`.
+The MPI compiler to use may be specified as an optional argument (e.g. `--with-parallel=icc`), otherwise `mpic++` is assumed.

 ### CMake
 Use `-DCHECKS=1`, `-DGUI=1`, or `-DPARALLEL=1` to enable the options described above in the CMake build.